Peaky Blinders Series 7: Absolutely Everything We Know So Far

 Brummy locals are brimming with hope, building a better future out of concrete and steal; this is ‘the story of a city rising from the ashes of the Birmingham blitz,’ Knight teases.
 But with this mass reconstruction project comes new competition – and a new generation of Shelbys is right at the heart of it.

-That said, a source previously told The Sun Murphy’s character will indeed have a role to play in the new season, although as more of a ‘father figure’ to younger gang members.
-Perhaps a bit like former matriarch Polly Gray, who served a similar role from seasons 1 through 5.
+With Peaky Blinders season 7 flashing forward two decades, it looks like The Immortal Man marks the final appearance of Cillian Murphy’s iconic Tommy Shelby.
+That said, some rumours are still swirling that Murphy’s character will indeed have a role to play in the new season, although as more of a ‘father figure’ to younger gang members.
+Perhaps a bit like former matriarch Polly Gray (played by the late Helen McCrory), who served a similar role from seasons 1 through 5.

 Why Was Season 7 Of Peaky Blinders Originally Scrapped?